 Damn.
 Got these boys too drunk.
 Now I ain't gonna get me no overeager dick tonight… He snickered quietly but shrugged easily to himself.
 Their next shift was probably going to come faster than either of them wanted…and as much as he would have loved to find out just how curious these two friends really were…he didn’t really want them to suffer their sergeant's wrath if they were dragging ass due to recovering from not just a hangover, but also an hour or two spent experiencing way too many new bedroom adventures with their visiting bunkmate.

 He glanced down at Jacobs, who had begun to snore in his lap, and then peered across the table to confirm that…yes.
 Ronson was unconscious as well.
 Guess that means I win.
-The grey chupadore half-smiled and then carefully wiggled free from the canis soldier's heavy head.
-He reached over a shoulder to snag a pillow off the nearest cot to smoothly tuck it beneath Jacob's cheek -- he was a manipulative bastard, but he wasn't a monster.
+Samael half-smiled and then carefully wiggled free from the soldier's heavy head.
+He reached over a shoulder to snag a pillow off the nearest cot to smoothly tuck it beneath Jacobs's cheek -- he was a manipulative bastard, but he wasn't a monster.
 Plus he had a soft spot for these two, even if his natural predilection for getting close to the grunts enlisted in the bases that he was sent to sabotage always earned him a glower from the Movement leadership.

-The short chupa hopped back automatically, immediately gliding back into character as a cheerful smile snaked across his maw.
-But the blood-red felis that glowered down at him did not share his effervescent expression, and Samael then noticed the stripes on the larger male's shoulder plate.
+The rebel hopped back automatically, immediately gliding back into character as a cheerful smile snaked across his maw.
+But the blood-red chupadore that glowered down at him did not share his effervescent expression, and Samael then noticed the stripes on the larger male's shoulder plate.
 "Oh, Sergeant Marsden, I presume?" he quickly offered, gathering himself and drawing his hand up for a brief salute.

 The ranking soldier barely changed his face as he stared at the newcomer mutely for a few seconds.
 His eyes seemed focused on the not-quite-perfect salute before they slowly shifted down to Samael's pink-tipped tail.
 The sergeant's muzzle twisted into a disapproving frown and he then at last spoke.
 "Where is the rest of your armor, soldier?!?"